-Investment in Joint Venture
+Investment in Unconsolidated Joint Venture

 In September 2014, Melbourne FMA, LLC, a wholly owned subsidiary, entered into a joint venture agreement with FMKT Sponsor, LLC to organize FMKT Mel JV, LLC ("FMJV"), a Florida limited liability company.
-Melbourne FMA and FMKT Sponsor contributed cash of \$4,500 and \$500, respectively, for equity interests in FMJV of 90% and 10%, respectively.
-The joint venture will acquire and develop land on which the joint venture partners plan to construct a retail shopping center for lease or for sale in Melbourne, Florida.
-FMJV is deemed a VIE due to its lack of sufficient equity to finance its operations without direct or indirect additional financial support from parties to the joint venture.
+Melbourne FMA and FMKT Sponsor initially contributed cash of \$4,500 and \$500, respectively, for equity interests in FMJV of 90% and 10%, respectively.
+FMJV currently owns land on which a retail shopping center is being constructed for lease or for sale in Melbourne, Florida.
+During 2015, the Company contributed additional cash of \$435 to FMJV.
+FMJV used the additional funds to survey additional land for development.
+In September 2015, part of the construction project was completed and leased to a regional supermarket chain.
+FMJV is deemed a variable interest entity due to its lack of sufficient equity to finance its operations without direct or indirect additional financial support from parties to the joint venture.
 Although Melbourne FMA holds a majority interest in FMJV, certain major economic decisions specified in the agreement are not under Melbourne FMA's control.
 As a result, Melbourne FMA is not the primary beneficiary and is not required to consolidate FMJV.